About the Digital Infectious Disease Preparedness

 • Couple surveillance data with other data sources and develop algorithms for automated analyses and data estimates.

-• Develop statistics and reports on the spread of infection, admissions, healthcare-associated infections, risk factors, etc. for authorities and healthcare personnel.
+• Develop statistics and reports on the spread of infection, hospital admissions, healthcare-associated infections, risk factors, etc. for authorities and healthcare personnel.

 • Disseminate data to the public by providing data files and presenting data in graphs and interactive dashboards, among others.